 If you believe the Loch Ness Monster exists, some say a living plesiosaur is as good a theory as any.
 Others say that a plesiosaur would be unmistakable in Loch Ness, and we'd surely have more evidence of its presence.

 But the fact is we just don't know.
-Scientists are pretty certain that the plesiosaur was a fast-moving, fish eating, air breathing beast, but without a living specimen we can't be sure of its true nature.
+Scientists are pretty certain that the plesiosaur was a fast-moving, fish-eating, air-breathing beast, but without a living specimen, we can't be sure of its true nature.
 Could the ancestors of the ancient plesiosaur have learned to be more stealthy and hide beneath the waves?

 The best photo evidence of the Loch Ness Monster was the "Surgeon's Photo”, taken in 1934.
 The picture showed the head and neck of the Monster, and it sure looked a lot like a plesiosaur.
 The photo made headlines around the world.